 Easy Recipes to Make With Kids

 I have fond memories of cooking with my grandma.
 The smell of the food, and the fun we had while in the kitchen was something I'll always remember.
 I truly think that’s where my love of cooking — and eating — came from, as well as my willingness to try virtually anything, even fried rat in Thailand!
+As a grandparent, finding easy recipes to make with kids can be a great pastime.

 I did the same thing with my children and grandchildren, since there are so many easy recipes to make with kids.
 While the food we prepared wasn’t nearly as healthy as what we make today, it was still a great deal of fun.
 We started when the girls each reached 18 months.
 Granted, when they were each that age they couldn’t do much but reap the rewards, but when they got a bit older, around 4 and 5, we had a blast getting the ingredients from the pantry and putting whatever we were making together.